You can see the created test project in the Navigator panel on the left:

 The project has multiple test cases (one per each operation).
 They are all grouped into a test suite, which, in its turn, belongs to the project.

 In our case, each test case has only one request test step.
 In real life, your test cases will typically have multiple steps:

 We will explain how to add requests to a test case on the next step of this tutorial.

-To explore the service, switch to Projects.
-On the left, in the Navigator panel, you will see a tree-like structure of the service’s resources and requests:
+To explore the service, expand the APIs node in the Navigator panel.
+You will see a tree-like structure of the service’s resources and requests:

 The topmost node corresponds to a web service.
 Its child nodes correspond to resources.
 The resource nodes, in their turns, have child nodes that match requests that are defined for a resource in the web service specification.